Using an IP Address in an SSL Certificate

 The lowdown on IPs in SSL certificates

-We're often asked if an IP address can be used in an SSL certificate in place of a fully qualified domain name.
-The short answer is yes, but we don't recommend it.
-If your IP address changes your SSL certificate can become useless.
+Customers often ask us if they can use an IP address in an SSL certificate instead of a fully qualified domain name.
+The short answer is yes, but we only recommend it if you cannot use a domain name.

 Requirements and restrictions on IP addresses in SSL certificates